alexandrepro/PropertyMananger/README.md

 3 - Copy/Clone the source code/repository to the folder where PHP projects reside;

 4 - Create a database with the following configuration provided by Laravel documentation (https://laravel.com/docs/5.7/database):
-Open a SGBD, do the login and create a new database with the name "propertymanagement" and select the collation "utf8mb4_unicode_ci"
+Open a SGBD, do the login and create a new database with the name "property_manager" and select the collation "utf8mb4_unicode_ci"

+5 - Generate a Google Maps API Key.
+Follow the Quick Guide on the Google Maps Platform website https://developers.google.com/maps/documentation/embed/get-api-key and save the key after the process.

+6 - Activate the Google Maps API Service called Geocoding API Access the https://console.developers.google.com, click on "Enable APIS and Services", select maps on left menu, select Geocoding API and click "Activate".

 ## Deployment